Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 - A 'How to play' section, which will give users instructions on how to play the game
 - A 'High Scores' section, which will display a list of the highest scores in descending order
-- The quiz itself
+- The quiz itself which will allow the users to answer questions

 ### About the user

 This project has been designed with two end users in mind:

 - The pub user, who is the user participating in the quiz.
 They will be able to access the quiz via a smart device through their own internet or Wifi of the premises, if they have it.
 Part of the 'How to Play' instructions will be guiding users how to switch on their device wi-fi, or hotspot to another device.
-They will be given a 'Room ID' that they must enter along wth their name when they join the quiz.
+They will be given a 'Room Number' that they must enter along wth their name when they join the quiz.
 They will be given the Room ID by the faciltator.
 The instructions will need to be clear.

-- The organiser, who is the person who will be facilitating the event.
-They will already have facilitator login details and will be able to create a 'room' for the users to join.
-They will have the option to start the quiz once a certian number of users have joined the room.
-The login system will need to be quick and simple, and must give the facilitator control over starting the quiz, although ending the quiz will be automated and pausing will not be an option.
+- The facilitator, who is the person who will be facilitating the event.
+They will need to ensure everyone has the correct Room Code, and they need only advise the participants to begin at an alloted time.
+Once all participants have completed the quiz, the facilitator will be able to view the High Scores, which will be grouped and easy to identify a clear winner.

 ### User Goals
 The pub user: